where to eat on Christmas Day

 The Seattle-based dim sum restaurant will be open regular hours on Christmas.
 That consists of more than 50 items that are made with a dough or batter, including three varieties of soup dumplings — Berkshire pork, Berkshire pork with crab, and chicken

 Duck N Bao

 For those craving Peking duck, soup dumplings, or Sichuan dishes, both the Cypress and Memorial Drive locations will be open their regular hours, 11 am - 9:30 pm.

 Rice Village’s modern Israeli restaurant will be open Christmas Day to serve its hummus, falafel, and other Mediterranean-inspired fare.

-The beloved Indian fine dining restaurant’s decadent Christmas buffet ($95) offers a wealth of choices including paneer or lamb tamales with tomatillo salsa, leg of lamb, tandoori salmon, coconut shrimp, a range of vegetable sides, and seven desserts.
-Seating at 12 pm and 2 pm.
+The beloved Indian fine dining restaurant will serve its extravagant Christmas buffet ($95) with a wealth of choices that includes paneer or lamb tamales with tomatillo salsa, leg of lamb, tandoori salmon, coconut shrimp, a range of vegetable sides, and seven desserts.
+Reserve online.

-Head to the Anglo-Indian pub for dishes such as Shepherd’s Pie, fish and chips, and chicken tikka masala as well as a Christmas Day turkey dinner special.
-It will be open for regular hours on Christmas Day (11 am-1 am).
+Head to the Anglo-Indian pub for dishes such as Shepherd’s Pie, fish and chips, and chicken tikka masala as well as a Christmas Day turkey dinner special with turkey, stuffing, yams, Brussels sprouts, mashed potatoes, and more ($38).
+It will be open for regular hours on Christmas Day (11 am-12 am).